New Jersey Bus Accident Lawyers

 Can I still recover compensation if I was partially at fault for the bus accident?

 New Jersey follows a comparative negligence rule, meaning you can still recover compensation even if you were partially at fault, as long as you were less than 51% responsible for the accident.
-Your percentage of fault will reduce your compensation.
+Your percentage of fault will reduce your compensation, which is why it is important to speak with a bus accident lawyer who can help fight for fair compensation.

 -